-I am writing to request a visit with Rep./Sen. Name in-district during the week of August 14-31 at their closest to you office to discuss funding for immigration enforcement, detention, and refugee resettlement domestically and assistance abroad.
+I am writing to request a visit with Rep./Sen. Name in-district during the week of August 14-31 at their closest to you office to discuss funding for immigration enforcement, detention, and issues related to refugee resettlement domestically and assistance abroad.

-A group of constituents, representing professional affiliations of group members would like to meet with the Representative/Senator to talk about the impact this funding will have on our community.
+A group of constituents, representing professional affiliations of group members would like to meet with the Representative/Senator to talk about the impact this funding and the administration's actions will have on our community.